google/gsocguides/pages/mentor/20-org_application.md

 ## The Ideas Page

 The ideas page is the most important part of the organization application.
 Please see the Ideas Page chapter of this guide for more information.
-Be sure to adjust any project ideas from the previous year to adjust for the medium (175 hour) and large (350 hour) scope from 2022 onward.
+Be sure to adjust any project ideas from the previous year to adjust for the small (90 hour), medium (175 hour) and large (350 hour) scope.
+Google strongly encourages organizations to have a mix of medium and large (and if possible, small) projects.

 ## Past Success